 Tampa Review is a literary gallery space in print, presenting new writing and visual arts from Florida and the world.

-Terrain.org publishes two theme-based issues per year that include editorials, poetry, essays, fiction, articles, reviews, an interview, the ARTerrain gallery, and the UnSprawl case study. [o]
+Terrain.org publishes three theme-based issues per year that include editorials, poetry, essays, fiction, articles, videos, reviews, an interview, the ARTerrain gallery, and the UnSprawl case study. [o]

 THEMA is a theme-related literary journal of stories, poetry, artwork and photography.
 Each issue has a different unusual theme.

 TIFERET offers poetry and prose from a variety of spiritual and religious traditions.